Rural and Remote Marking Program

 Support for teachers and their school

 Schools wishing to have teachers participate in the RRMP will need to organise the necessary casual relief and will be responsible for any associated costs when teachers are required at briefing sessions.
 NESA will not cover casual relief or briefing sessions that are attended after school hours or on Saturdays.
-The NSW Department of Education will provide grants totalling $1800 for each Department of Education participant to their respective school to use flexibly to cover the costs associated with attending the briefing sessions (ie: accommodation, travel and/or casual relief).
+The NSW Department of Education will provide funding totalling $2000 for each NSW Department of Education participant to their respective school to use flexibly to cover the costs associated with attending the briefing sessions (ie: accommodation, travel and/or casual relief).

 Applicants should have recent teaching experience in the subject (within the last 3 years).
 Applicants with no previous marking experience are eligible to apply under the RRMP, as are those with minimal marking experience.
 Retired teachers are not eligible.

 Applicants who apply under the RRMP are encouraged to also apply for the standard marking program by completing a separate online marking application on Markers Online.
 This will ensure that if your application for the RRMP is not successful, you can still be considered for marking through the standard marker application process.
 Additional funding from Rural and Distance Education will only apply for applicants under the RRMP.

 Applications for the RRMP must be submitted through the online Google Form.
 Standard marking applications must be submitted through the NESA website.
 Applications for the Rural and Remote Marking Program and the standard marking program close on Thursday 21 March 2019.